 It is against this background of Seville that Diego Rodriguez de Silva y Velazquez is first seen.
 There were a number of links with his contemporaries making for a realistic outlook.
 He shared the general enthusiasm for Caravaggio or at least for the implications of his style.
 His study of still life was as intense as that of the friend of his youth, Zurbaran.
-Every corrugation on the jug of his Waterseller in Seville (c.1620, Wellington Museum, London) is traced out with as much care as the portraitist might give to the wrinkles of a human face.
+Every corrugation on the jug of his Waterseller in Seville (c.1618-22, Apsley House, London) is traced out with as much care as the portraitist might give to the wrinkles of a human face.

 In Ribera-fashion he bestowed on the contemporary characters he painted the names of ancient celebrities - the philosopher Menippus, the fabulist Aesop.
 Nor did he hesitate to portray the sad grotesques and dwarfs of Philip IV's court as realistically as Ribera painted the club-footed boy.
 The bodegones or 'kitchen pictures' of his early years at Seville place him close to Caravaggio and his early religious pictures are parallel with those of Zurbaran; but after a certain point he ceases to resemble others and becomes entirely individual in style.

-Religious subjects ceased to occupy him (not perhaps entirely to the regret of a realist absorbed in human affairs) after he had been appointed court painter to Philip IV.
+With rare exceptions - see Christ Crucified (1632, Prado) - religious subjects ceased to occupy him (not perhaps entirely to the regret of a realist absorbed in human affairs) after he had been appointed court painter to Philip IV.
 Portrait art then became his main professional task, yet he shows a surprising diversity of theme.
-He was unique among painters in religious Spain in taking up mythological subjects though, as Rembrandt did, with an anti-idealist sentiment.
+He was unique among artists in religious Spain in taking up mythological painting though, as Rembrandt did, with an anti-idealist sentiment.
 The first of his compositions to attract court notice was the Triumph of Bacchus (1628, Prado) otherwise known as The Dopers.
 The classical allusion, however, was no more than a pretext for as vivid a picture as has ever been painted of a group of intensely Spanish peasants.

 Velazquez could meet Rubens in person and could study the works of the Renaissance masters during his two visits to Italy without in the least departing from a way of painting entirely his own.
 In his mature works it is no longer the darkness of shadow that strikes the observer his own.
 In his mature works it is no longer the darkness of shadow that strikes the observerbut colour used with infinite address in sparkling touches offset by silvery grey.
 What was simply the imitation of pattern in some rich article of dress in the portraits of Sanchez Coello, becomes a chromatic vibration of blues, pinks and greys in Velazquez' Baroque portraits of Philip IV's second wife, Mariana of Austria, and the Infanta Margarita.
 In these and in his two small views of the gardens of the Villa Medici, which resulted from his second visit to Italy, he gives a suggestion of what was later to become the method of Impressionism.